 Electronic Cigarettes for Smoking Cessation: Cochrane Living Systematic Review

-Here you can access all press coverage that the 2020 Electronic cigarettes for smoking cessation Cochrane review has received.
+Access selected press coverage received for the Electronic cigarettes for smoking cessation Cochrane review.

 Disclaimer: by listing the articles we are not endorsing their content.

 This review has been presented to numerous national and international bodies.
 For a list of selected presentations please click on the link below.